 Dr. Robert H. Lustig is a pediatric endocrinologist, an expert on obesity in children and a very talented speaker.
-He’s also the guy who brought the dangers of fructose into mainstream attention.
+He’s also the man who brought the dangers of fructose into mainstream attention.

-His presentation above, Sugar: The Bitter Truth, is a 90 minute lecture that delves deep into the science and biochemistry behind fructose consumption, with 3 million views.
+His presentation above, Sugar: The Bitter Truth, is a 90 minute lecture that delves deep into the science and biochemistry behind fructose consumption, with over 6 million views.

-This video is a must watch… I’ve seen it 3 times already and it is about as entertaining as a movie in my opinion.
-He published a book on sugar in December.
-I haven’t read it yet but I’m planning to.
+This video is a must watch.
+I’ve seen it 3 times already and it is about as entertaining as a movie in my opinion.
+He also published a bestselling book on sugar called Fat Chance.

-Glucose also comes from starches like potatoes, our bodies produce it and every cell on the face of the earth has glucose in it.
+Glucose also comes from starches like potatoes, our bodies produce it and every cell on earth has glucose in it.
 Glucose is a molecule absolutely vital to life.

 Glucose and fructose are metabolized very differently by the body.

 The key thing to realize, is that while every cell in the body can use glucose, the liver is the only organ that can metabolize fructose in significant amounts.

 When people eat a diet that is high in calories and high in fructose, the liver gets overloaded and starts turning the fructose into fat.

 Lustig and other scientists believe that excess fructose consumption may be a key driver of many of the most serious diseases of today.
 These include obesity, type II diabetes, heart disease and even cancer.

 Eating a lot of fructose in the form of added sugars may: